MCP HubMCP Hub

 }

-• Ensure that kubectl is installed and in your PATH.
+1. kubectl installed and in your PATH

 Verify your connection by asking Claude to list your pods or create a test deployment.
-If you encounter errors, run kubectl get pods in your terminal to check for connectivity issues.

 Usage with mcp-chat